MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/data-segment-tcp-winsock.md

 ## Recommendations

 While these two case studies are fabricated, they help to illustrate some worst case scenarios.
-When you design an application that involves extensive small data segment sends and recvs, you should consider the following guidelines:
+When you design an application that involves extensive small data segment sends and receives, you should consider the following guidelines:

 - If the data segments are not time critical, the application should coalesce them into a larger data block to pass to a send call.
 Because the send buffer is likely to be copied to the Winsock kernel buffer, the buffer should not be too large.
 Slightly less than 8K is effective.
 As long as the Winsock kernel gets a block larger than the MTU, it will send out multiple full-sized packets and a last packet with whatever is left.
 The sending side, except the last packet, will not be hit by the 200-ms delay timer.
 The last packet, if it happens to be an odd-numbered packet, is still subject to the delayed acknowledgment algorithm.
 If the sending end stack gets another block larger than the MTU, it can still bypass the Nagle algorithm.

 - If possible, avoid socket connections with unidirectional data flow.
 Communications over unidirectional sockets are more easily impacted by the Nagle and delayed acknowledgment algorithms.
-If the communication follows a request and a response flow, you should use a single socket to do both sends and recvs so that the ACK can be piggybacked on the response.
+If the communication follows a request and a response flow, you should use a single socket to do both sends and receives so that the ACK can be piggybacked on the response.

 - If all the small data segments have to be sent immediately, set TCP_NODELAY option on the sending end.